PS-A/robocorp/README.md

 ## Extras
 This repo will also serve as a sandbox for personal robots beyond the certifications.
 Experiments, small automations, and side projects.

+### News Digest
+A weekend project showcasing a producer–consumer process in Robocorp:

+- Takes optional input parameters (keywords, time ranges, sort order).
+- Producer queries the free international NewsAPI and creates work items.
+- Consumer turns each work item into a PDF digest.
+- Outputs are archived as run artifacts in Control Room.
+- Scheduled to run weekly via Control Room scheduler.

 ## Disclaimers
 This repo is based on Robocorp certification exercises.
 While not production code, it follows good practices (clean repo structure, environment variables for secrets, no sensitive data committed).